mateoneira/mateoneira.github.io/_posts/2017-07-16-transport-networks.md

 	</small></li>
 </ul>

-For a more indepth view of networks and their applications check out: [Networks: An Introduction](http://www-personal.umich.edu/~mejn/networks-an-introduction/){:target="_pageblank"}. by Mark Newman.
+For a more in-depth view of networks and their applications check out: [Networks: An Introduction](http://www-personal.umich.edu/~mejn/networks-an-introduction/){:target="_pageblank"}. by Mark Newman.

 <h3><b>Transport Systems as Networks</b></h3>
 Networks that are constrained by some geometry and are embedded in two-or three dimensional space can be thought of as spatial networks.
 The constraints that space imposes can have important effects on their topological properties and in the processes which take place on them.